• Skip to primary navigation

 Ingredients

-• 1 teaspoons cornstarch optional, but will give you thicker roasted cherries
+• 1 teaspoon cornstarch optional, but will give you thicker roasted cherries

 Instructions

-Combine the cherries, sugar and cornstarch in a bowl.
+• Combine the cherries, honey, and cornstarch in a bowl.
 Mix well until the cherries are well coated and everything is mixed in.

 Tried this recipe?Let us know how it was!